- Future Students

 Veterinary Technician Program

-In addition to the required number of credit hours for completion of the Veterinary Technician Program, students are required to acquire Pre-occupational Development Skills (PODS).
+In addition to the required number of credit hours for completion of the Veterinary Technician program, students are also required to acquire Pre-Occupational Development Skills (PODS).
 These volunteer hours are required as follows:

-- First Year: Twenty hours spent assisting at various non-profit facilities approved by the program director.
-Forty hours of kennel duty at various facilities approved by the program director.
+- First Year: The student is required to spend twenty (20) hours assisting at various non-profit facilities approved by the program director and forty (40) hours of kennel duty at various facilities approved by the program director.

-- Second Year: Forty hours of large animal experience at various facilities approved by the program director and may be started at any time after completion of first year required duties.
-Technical training with large animal species will be done during mandatory field trips and will account for at least 10 of the 40 hours required.
+- Second Year: The student is required to spend forty (40) hours of large animal experience at various facilities approved by the program director.
+The hours may be started at any time after completion of the student’s first year required duties.
+Technical training with large animal species will be done during mandatory field trips and will account for at least ten (10) of the forty (40) hours required.